hw-ju/tutorial_bionemo_nim/README.md

 \- Click key button in the left-hand menu, turn on "Notebook access", put "API_KEY" under "Name", and paste the API Key under "Value" (highlighted with orange strokes below):
 <img src="images/colab_copy.png" alt="Alt text" width="300">
 \- Now you're ready to run the three Jupyter notebooks one-by-one.
+\- **Note that the API Key might expire after 24 hours.
+If it no longer works, please repeat the above steps to generate a new API Key.**

 ### 2. Run Jupyter Notebooks